Overview ↑ Back to top

 If the address is validated properly, the fields will be adjusted and the customer will see a success message.

 If the address is incorrect, a notice will be displayed with whatever error is returned so the customer can make the suggested adjustment and re-validate the address.

-As documents can only be sent to Avalara once, a transaction is only sent to Avalara upon order payment.
-This reduces the number of documents that might need to be voided due to failed payment or cancellation.
+Documents can only be sent to Avalara once, so transactions are only sent to Avalara upon payment.
+This reduces the number of documents that may need to be voided due to failed payment or cancellation.

 Customer Orders ↑ Back to top

 When a customer completes an order from the checkout process on your site, the customer’s tax is estimated at checkout.
 That tax is finalized when the order data is sent to Avalara and submitted as a document in AvaTax.

 If the payment is submitted during the checkout (for example, payment is accepted with a credit card), the transaction will be automatically sent to AvaTax without action needed.